10 Halloween Costumes to Show Off Your Bisexuality

 Image/NBC

-Everyone's favorite bi slacker with a heart of gold, Eleanor went from being selfish enough for the Bad Place (in the hit comedy The Good Place) to utterly revolutionizing the entire afterlife and basically saving the universe (along with her gang of extremely attractive co sinners).
-One for the lazy bi's.
-All you need is a plaid shirt, jeans and a smirk.
+Everyone's favorite bi slacker with a heart of gold, Eleanor went from being selfish enough for the Bad Place (in the hit comedy The Good Place) to utterly revolutionizing the entire afterlife and basically saving the universe (along with her gang of extremely attractive co-sinners).
+This one’s for the lazy bis.
+All you need is a plaid shirt, jeans, and a smirk.
 Maybe a sash that says "best person" or a martini glass full of plastic shrimp if you're feeling fancy.
-Eleanor, during her pre-Bad Place Arizona Dirtbag days would support you.
-It's doing the least for the most after all.
+Eleanor, during her pre-Bad Place Arizona Dirtbag days, would support you.
+It's doing the least for the most, after all.
 Plus, if you've got a tall, hot, bi girlfriend you can always turn it into a couples costume by getting her to go as Tahani.

 Any man from Greek mythology

-The bi-normative nature of the Ancient Greek construction of masculinity opens up pretty much every male character in their mythology.
-We have some fine examples recorded in the index of bi characters here on bi.org already; Why not try Zeus, king of the gods and all-around toxic frat boy of a person?
-Or Achilles, pretty boy warrior (and also kind of a toxic frat boy).
-Then there's Apollo, God of music, poetry and medicine (less a toxic frat boy and more an immortal Nice Guy with godlike powers), or Hercules, a violent demi-god who gets a much cuddlier wrap in pop culture than he deserves (one of his epithets was literally woman-hater).
+The bi-normative nature of Ancient Greek masculinity opens up pretty much every male character in their mythology.
+We have some fine examples recorded in the index of bi characters here on Bi.org already.
+Why not try Zeus, king of the gods and all-around toxic frat boy?
+Or Achilles, pretty-boy warrior (and also kind of a toxic frat boy).
+Then there's Apollo, God of music, poetry, and medicine (less a toxic frat boy and more an immortal Nice Guy with godlike powers).
+Or Hercules, a violent demi-god who gets a much cuddlier wrap in pop culture than he deserves (one of his epithets was literally woman-hater).

 Dionysus (not necessarily a man)

-If you're looking for a break from toxic frat boys wrapped in bed sheet togas (which, there's something very meta about that if you think about it) why not try Dionysus?
-The god of wine, drunkenness, and behaving badly under the influence he does tend towards hideously vengeful behavior, but on the other hand doesn't tend to pursue random women in animal form until they're too tired to keep on refusing to have sex with him, so.
-He's also not subject to a strictly cis male interpretation, as many scholars believe the original divinity who became Dionysus was a trans feminine goddess, of which there are several examples in the ancient Near East.
-Lady or nonbinary Dionysus is a valid interpretation is what we're saying.
+If you're looking for a break from toxic frat boys wrapped in bed sheet togas (which is very meta, if you think about it) why not try Dionysus?
+The god of wine, drunkenness, and behaving badly under the influence, he leans into the hideously vengeful behavior, but on the other hand doesn't tend to pursue random women in animal form until they're too tired to refuse to have sex with him, so.
+He's also not subject to a strictly male interpretation, as many scholars believe the original divinity who became Dionysus was a trans feminine goddess, of which there are several examples in the ancient Near East.
+So Dionysus can be interpreted to be male, female, or neither.

-A fake leopard-skin cloak, a high glamour ancient Greek drag outfit (one of the ways the officially masc Dionysus of recorded myth tended to dress) or a bed sheet wrapped loosely around your waist while you cart about one of those vintage Italian restaurant-style wine bottles are all great takes on the god of drunken chaos, hedonism and tearing terrible men into literal bloody shreds.
+A fake leopard-skin cloak with a high-glamor ancient Greek drag outfit is one of the ways the officially masculine Dionysus of recorded myth tended to dress.
+Or you can wrap a bed sheet loosely around your waist while you cart around one of those vintage Italian restaurant-style wine bottles.
+Both are great takes on the god of drunken chaos, hedonism, and tearing terrible men into literal bloody shreds.

 Princess Bubblegum and Marceline

-Another, this time adorable, couples costume featuring everyone's OTP from Adventure Time.
+This adorable couple's costume features everyone's OTP from Adventure Time (2010–2018).
 Snag a lab coat and a tiara for the Bubblegum Princess, leader of the Candy Kingdom, plus a pink wig and dress combo (unless you're planning to go all out and dye your hair).
 For Marceline, all you need is a classic rock tee and jeans with two penciled in dots on your neck for the fang marks.
 If you're really going to commit as Marceline you might want to consider carrying a guitar around or painting an apple white (she drinks the red color out of things rather than blood).

 Loki